-Effective January 1, 2022, retail pharmacy services will be carved out of managed care and covered by the State through the FFS delivery system.
-Specifically, the following pharmacy Mercer benefits when billed by a pharmacy on a pharmacy claim will be carved out of managed care; covered OP drugs, including physician administered drugs, medical supplies, and enteral nutritional products.
+Effective January 1, 2022, retail pharmacy services were carved out of managed care and covered by the State through the FFS delivery system.
+Specifically, the following pharmacy Mercer benefits when billed by a pharmacy on a pharmacy claim were carved out of managed care; covered OP drugs (including physician administered drugs), medical supplies, and enteral nutritional products.
 To remove pharmacy costs from the capitation rates, the pharmacy COS line was zeroed out within the base data, based on MCO RDT reporting.
-The RDT data source was reviewed and validated against encounter data for reasonableness.
+The RDT data source was reviewed and validated against Medi-Cal specific financial reports submitted to DMHC for reasonableness.

-For the CY 2019-CY 2020 period, approximately \$23.6 million in pharmacy costs were removed from the base data.
+For the CY 2020-CY 2021 period, approximately \$35.0 million in pharmacy costs were removed from the base data.